tyroguru/BPFTrace-hol/bpftrace.md

 ## Action Blocks

-bpftrace scripts are made up of one or more *Action Blocks*.
+bpftrace scripts (written in the *bpfScript* tracing language) are made up of one or more *Action Blocks*.
 An action block contains 3 parts in the following order:

 * **A probe**: this is a place of interest where we interrupt the executing thread.
-There are numerous probe types but examples include the location of a function (e.g, strcmp(3)), when a system call is executed (e.g, write(2), an event such as a performance counter overflow event, or a periodic timer.
+There are numerous probe types but examples include the location of a function (e.g, strcmp(3)), when a system call is executed (e.g, write(2)), an event such as a performance counter overflow event, or a periodic timer.
 The key point here is that this is somewhere where we can collect data.
 * **An optional predicate** (sometimes called a *filter*).
 This is a logical condition which allows us to decide if we are interested in recording data for this event.
 For example, is the current process named 'bash' or is the file we are writing to located in `/tmp`.
 Predicates are contained in between two forward slash characters.
 * **Actions to record data** .
 Actions are numerous and mostly capture data that we are interested in.
 Examples of such actions may be recording the contents of a buffer, capturing a stack trace, or simply printing the current time to stdout.
 All actions are contained in between a pair of curly braces.